Dianqin-Sun/academic-website/content/project/cancer burden in China/index.md

 ---
-title: "Cancer burden in China: trends, risk factors and prevention"
+title: "Cancer burden in China and the world"
-summary: Summarized the trend of cancer burden in China.
-Quantified the impact of change in dietary pattern on the cancer burden in China by the comparative risk assessment
+summary: Summarized the trend of cancer burden in China and the world.
+Quantified the impact of change in dietary pattern on the cancer burden in China by the comparative risk assessment.
+Identified global patterns of cancer transitions using the latent class modelling methods.
 tags:
 - Comparative risk assessment
 - Cancer burden